SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 3.2.2 Configure Settings

-Optionally you can configure the settings the connector will use when setting up the Rabbit ConnectionFactory.
+Optionally you can configure the settings the connector will use when setting up the RabbitMQ ConnectionFactory.
 This can be useful when you are developing and testing an application locally on your desktop and you need to have the connector configure the connection to an instance of a RabbitMQ server running elsewhere.

-Here is an example of the connectors configuration in JSON that shows how to setup a connection to a Rabbit server at `amqp://guest:guest@127.0.0.1/`.
+Here is an example of the connectors configuration in JSON that shows how to setup a connection to a RabbitMQ server at `amqp://guest:guest@127.0.0.1/`.

 ```json
 {